nvibert/start-coding-today/README.md

 "Data" is simple a read-only API call to work out the ID of the DC in which we will deploy the folder.

+Let's go and practice some of this.
+Go to the Terraform folder.

+You will see a file called main.tf .
+This is the main Terraform configuration.

+    provider "vsphere" {
+    user                 = var.vsphere_user
+    password             = var.vsphere_password
+    vsphere_server       = var.vsphere_server
+    allow_unverified_ssl = true
+    }

+    data "vsphere_datacenter" "dc" {
+    name = "SDDC-Datacenter"
+    }

+    variable "vsphere_user" {}
+    variable "vsphere_password" {}
+    variable "vsphere_server" {}

+    resource "vsphere_folder" "folder" {
+    path          = "your_user_name_terraform_folder"
+    type          = "vm"
+    datacenter_id = data.vsphere_datacenter.dc.id
+    }

+Update the file with your user_name.
+The configuration above will create a folder.

+This is a very simple example.
+But imagine you add not just folders, but resources pools, clusters, tags, networks and security rules (using Terraform for NSX-T); you could define your entire VMware infrastructure as code.

+You could then version it, repeat it, patch it, etc...

 ### Part 5 - APIs